PA is famous for being called the Chocolate Capital of the USA, but did you know that nature also offers something equally magnificent?

-Suppose you are a nature enthusiast, an ardent explorer, or just a normal person looking for a vacation spot you might like to visit these caverns in PA.
+Suppose you are a nature enthusiast, an ardent explorer, or just a normal person looking for a vacation spot; you might like to visit these river caverns in PA.

 1. Indian Caverns

-They were first named “Franklin Caves” but were later changed to the “Historic Indian Caves” after the ancient artifacts belonged to the previous tribes.
+They were first named “Franklin Caves” but were later changed to the “Historic Indian Caves” after the ancient artifacts belonged to the last tribes.

 It is the second-largest cavern in PA and is made of limestone.
-One part of it adorns a phosphorescent mineral deposit that glows softly in the dark, making an alluring effect in the dim caves.
+One part adorns a phosphorescent mineral deposit that glows softly in the dark, making a pleasing effect in the dim caves.